Introduction

 watch, modules, disassembly, I/O console.
 Most standard Visual Studio Debugger features are

 supported.
 Visualizers feature allows to view contents of complex containers.
-Also Java

 -